Research & Development

 In the development of Dexa ODF the advantages of the often used and well-documented substance dexamethasone and the fast-dissolving film have been combined in a product that is tailored for rapid access and relief in acute situations.

-Dexa ODF is regulatory bioequivalent with conventional dexamethasone tablets according to the study AcuCort001 which was carried out in 2013 according to GCP standards at Lund University Hospital.
+The drug candidate Dexa ODF is regulatory bioequivalent with conventional dexamethasone tablets according to the study AcuCort001 which was carried out in 2013 according to GCP standards at Lund University Hospital, Sweden.
 The report concluded that Dexa ODF is bioequivalent with the Fortecontin® tablet.
 Bioequivalence is a term in pharmacokinetics (the study of drug circulation in the body) used to describe equal medical effect of two drugs.
 Bioequivalence must be demonstrated in controlled and statistically correct studies.

-Furthermore, T(max) for Dexa ODF was 23 percent shorter (p=0.0575) than for the Fortecortin tablet, i.e. Dexa ODF reaches its maximum concentration in plasma faster than the tablet.
+Furthermore, T(max) for the drug candidate Dexa ODF was 23 percent shorter (p=0.0575) than for the Fortecortin tablet, i.e. Dexa ODF reaches its maximum concentration in plasma faster than the tablet.
 No serious side effects were reported.

 The planned studies for regulatory approval in the EU (AcuCort002) and the US (AcuCort003) are repetitions of the AcuCort001 study with product produced at commercial scale.
 The study populations are planned to consist of 30 healthy volunteers in each study.
 The test products will be Dexa ODF 8 mg in AcuCort002 and Dexa ODF 6 mg in AcoCort003.

-In order to gain approval of a hybrid application, AcuCort must demonstrate that Dexa ODF is safe and bioequivalent with a reference product containing the same dose of dexamethasone.
+In order to gain approval of a hybrid application in EU, AcuCort must demonstrate that Dexa ODF is safe and bioequivalent with a reference product containing the same dose of dexamethasone.
 AcuCort has identified Fortecortin® 4 mg tablet as a suitable reference product for comparison with Dexa ODF.

 The process for EU approval will follow the so-called decentralized procedure with Sweden acting as Reference Member State (RMS) and other interesting markets in the EU being so-called Concerned Member States (CMS).
 The implementation of approval in all CMS-countries is estimated to take 6-9 months from the date of application and is expected to occur in 2019.